SharePoint/sp-dev-docs/docs/spfx/extensions/basics/tenant-wide-deployment-extensions.md

 > [!NOTE]
 > SharePoint Framework extensions are supported with modern experiences regardless of the actual site template used when content site was created.

-When developers create a new SharePoint Framework extension solution using standard SharePoint Framework Yeoman packages, automation is included in the solution package to activate extension cross the tenant.
+When developers create a new SharePoint Framework extension solution using standard SharePoint Framework Yeoman packages, automation is included in the solution package to activate extension across the tenant.

 > [!WARNING]
 > Starting from SharePoint Framework v1.6, default scaffolding will automatically create example files in SharePoint Solution to activate extension across the tenant if you chose to use the tenant-scoped deployment option.